CasualChampionships/arcade/docs/arcade-visuals/usage.md

 bossbar.setProgress(UniversalElement { server ->
     (server.tickCount % 24_000) / 24_000.0F
 }.cached())
-// Set the colour and overlay of the bossbar bossbar.setStyle(
+// Set the color and overlay of the bossbar bossbar.setStyle(
     LevelSpecificElement { level ->
         when (level.dimension()) {